hamed-yazdi/Monitoring-Module/README.md

 NOTE: Watch simple example video file.

-in order to run monitoring module application in linux system use below actions:
+in order to run monitoring module application in linux system use these actions:
   1- change unix working directory where MonitoringModule.app application is located.
   2- do ./MonitoringModule.app